sharifruet/adk-agent/requirements/user-stories/README.md

 ### 🟡 Data Management & Storage (US-013 to US-015)
 Stories related to storing, validating, and managing customer data and conversations.

-### 🔴 Admin & Management (US-016 to US-019, US-028 to US-029)
+### 🔴 Admin & Management (US-016 to US-019, US-028 to US-030)
-Stories related to administrative features for viewing leads, conversations, managing policies, and lead assignment.
+Stories related to administrative features for viewing leads, conversations, managing policies, knowledge base management, and lead assignment.

 ### 🟣 System Features (US-020 to US-022)
 Stories related to error handling, exit handling, and ambiguity resolution.